ClintH/ixfx-demos/WEBSOCKETS.md

 For sketches that use connectivity, a _web sockets_ server is needed, unfortunately not provided by Five Server.

-To host your code remotely, it's recommended to try:
+To host your code remotely, it's recommended to try one of these options:

 * Gitpod
 * CodeSandbox